Logo

 Diospyros virginiana

-American Persimmon is a native fruit tree that belongs to the scientific genus, Diospyros, meaning “fruit of the gods.”
+American Persimmon is a native fruit tree that belongs to the scientific genus Diospyros, meaning “fruit of the gods.”
 The fruit should be eaten once completely soft, and has a taste of caramelized peach.
 Its fruit can drop incrementally from late summer into the deep winter.
 This fact, coupled with its fast growth rate, make it an excellent choice for a silvopasture setting.
 It can provide an abundant food source for wildlife and is a larval host of the Luna Moth.
 Its leaves turn sunset orange and red in the fall and it features a distinctive black, blocky bark.
 These are seedling trees, and the fruit production is variable.
 These are best used as rootstock or in wildlife settings.
-This tree is dioecious, meaning a tree will either be male or female.
+This tree is dioecious, meaning a tree will either be male or female and will not self-pollinate.
 Plant at least five trees for proper pollination.

 Check out our recent blog – American Persimmon – Eating the Fruit of the Gods